ventus-ag/docs/_docs/coretasks/Services.md

 **ClusterIP** - Default Service type, wich exposes the Service on a cluster-internal IP and makes it only reachable from within the cluster.
 We can use command: `kubectl describe svc kube` to see this type in our Service's details.

 ![](../../assets/img/services/describe_svc.png)

+ClusterIP type we are using for Services wich we don't want to expose outside and want to use it inside our Kubernetes cluster, internal data base, backend API for example.